Katmai National Park and Preserve: Ecosystems

 Weather at Katmai is variable, though reliably rainy or drizzly.
 Summer high temperatures average about 63 F and winter lows are between -4 and 40 F. Fall is somewhat drier than the rest of the year, and warm days can occur year-round.
 Rainfall is heaviest near the coast, with up to 60 in, and lighter to the west.
 The park supports 29 mammal species, 137 bird species, 24 freshwater fish species and four anadromous fish species.

-Mammal species that inhabit Katmai include snowshoe hare, moose, timber wolf, brown bear, coyote, beaver, lynx, wolverine, river otter, mink, Arctic and red fox species, weasel, porcupine, and marten.
+Mammal species that inhabit Katmai include snowshoe hare, moose, gray wolf, brown bear, coyote, beaver, Canada lynx, wolverine, river otter, American mink, Arctic and red fox species, weasel, porcupine, and marten.
 Marine mammals include the harbor seal, sea lion, sea otter, beluga whale, killer whale and gray whale.
 Caribou are occasionally within the park during winter seasons.

 The most important fish in the park are sockeye salmon, which feed bears, bald eagles and others during their spawning runs in the park's rivers.
 Salmon enter the Naknek River drainage from Bristol Bay in June and July and spawn from August to October.

 The park also supports a variety of plant communities.
 Common wildflowers that grow in the park include beachhead iris, nootka lupine, and woolly geranium.